Skip to main content

 Multiple select and bulk operations

-The To Do List library allows you to select multiple tasks and manage them at once.
+The To Do List library lets you select multiple tasks and manage them at once.

-Learn how to select and manage multiple tasks via UI
+Learn how to select and manage multiple tasks through the UI.

 Initially selected tasks

-If you want to create a To Do List with initially selected tasks, use the selected
+To create a To Do List with initially selected tasks, use the selected configuration property.
+The example below preselects three tasks on initialization:

 const list = new ToDo("#root", {